 Short Term Rental Changes in Breckenridge & Summit County

-Throughout 2021 and 2021, there has been significant discussion about the lack of affordable housing in Summit County for local employees and how to potentially alleviate the workforce housing crisis.
+[Due to recent changes, this article is now outdated, please click here for the most recent updates on STR rule changes].
+Throughout 2020 and 2021, there has been significant discussion about the lack of affordable housing in Summit County for local employees and how to potentially alleviate the workforce housing crisis.
 Stemming from those meetings and discussions, there has also been some new legislative activity in Summit County regarding short-term rental (“STR”) licenses for local properties.
 Below is a summary of what’s recently transpired regarding STR licenses in Summit County.

 Breckenridge Cap on Short-Term Rental Licenses